KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Every product must belong to exactly one subtype (Electronics, Clothing, or Books)
 - Common attributes are stored in the supertype, specialized attributes in subtypes

+**Conceptual Attributes**:

+The following attributes are required to support product management and sales operations:

+- **ProductID**: Unique system identifier for each product, enabling referential integrity with orders and categories.
+- **SKU**: Stock Keeping Unit, a unique business identifier used for inventory management and tracking.
+- **Name**: The product name as displayed to customers, essential for browsing and searching.
+- **Description**: Detailed product information helping customers make informed purchasing decisions.
+- **UnitPrice**: The current selling price of the product, required for order processing and revenue calculation.
+- **StockQty**: Current inventory quantity, enabling stock management and preventing overselling.
+- **Status**: Indicates product availability (Active, Discontinued, Out of Stock), controlling whether products can be ordered.
+- **ProductType**: Discriminator attribute identifying which subtype (Electronics, Clothing, Books) the product belongs to, ensuring proper specialisation.

 </details>

 <details>